-How is Bti used?
+How is Bti Used?

-Bti is applied directly to the water where mosquito and black fly larvae are found.
+Bti is applied directly to the water where mosquito and blackfly larvae are found.
 The bacteria are suspended in the water where the larvae will ingest it.
 None of the products containing Bti may be applied to treated, finished drinking water for human consumption.

-Nearly all products containing Bti are restricted class products used to control black fly and mosquito larvae in aquatic situations where the flow of water is not confined to a small area.
-Most provinces require that applicators be certified to use restricted class products.
-In some provinces, Bti use may also require a permit issued by the provincial pesticide regulatory authority.
+In Canada, nearly all products containing Bti are "Restricted" class products used to control blackfly and mosquito larvae in aquatic situations where the flow of water is not confined to a small area.
+Most provinces require that applicators be certified to use restricted class products, and in some provinces, Bti use may also require a permit issued by the provincial pesticide regulatory authority.

-Commercial class Bti products are also available, but can only be used to control black fly and mosquito larvae in private ponds and farm dugouts where no outflow beyond the property limits exists.
+Commercial class Bti products are also available, but can only be used to control blackfly and mosquito larvae in private ponds and farm dugouts where no outflow beyond the property limits exists.
 Bti is also used to control fungus gnat larvae in greenhouse ornamental plants.

-Are there health concerns related to the use of Bti?
+Are There Health Concerns Related to the Use of Bti?

-Bti poses little threat to human health through either handling products directly or being exposed to them indirectly, e.g. during a provincial or municipal mosquito control program.
+Bti poses little threat to human health through either handling products directly or being exposed to them indirectly, e.g., during a provincial or municipal mosquito control program.
 To activate Bti toxins, alkaline conditions that exist only in certain insects' digestive systems must be present.
 The acidic stomachs of humans and animals do not activate Bti toxins.
 There have been no documented cases involving toxicity or endocrine disruption potential to humans or other mammals over the many years of use in Canada and around the world.
 Studies have shown that even if Bti spores are ingested or inhaled, they are eliminated without any adverse health effects.

-Prior to being permitted for sale or use in or import into Canada, all formulations are evaluated according to internationally-accepted scientific protocols for their potential to cause skin or eye irritation or sensitization and acute toxic effects.
+Prior to being permitted for sale or use in or import into Canada, all formulations are evaluated according to internationally accepted scientific protocols for their potential to cause skin or eye irritation or sensitization and acute toxic effects.

 These tests are designed to show if the product has the ability to produce health effects or trigger allergic-type reactions.